 TANKS: 12- and 10-liter aluminum tanks (aluminum 80 and 60), all with DIN valves and removable yoke inserts.
 6-liter pony bottles for Deep and Wreck specialty courses.
 All filled from our Bauer Mini-Verticus III compressor.

-Five multilingual PADI instructors and a licensed commercial skipper.
 Photos and details coming soon.

 Languages spoken: English, German, French, Spanish and Hebrew